 Samuel Taylor Coleridge’s poem “The Rime of the Ancient Mariner” captures the analysis of contemporary oceanographers, “Water, water everywhere.”
 And unfortunately, due to the stresses of climate change, rising seas, urban sprawl, lack of urban planning, spoiled springs and creeks and raging rivers overwhelming their banks and flooding, the rest of that poetic lament is becoming all too real, “And not a drop to drink.”

-A Quarter of Earth’s Major Cities Face Water Stress
+A Quarter of Earth’s Major Cities Face a Water Crisis

 At the time of this writing, the world is watching the water distress in Cape Town, South Africa3, where the taps are scheduled to run dry due to extended drought that has emptied the water reservoirs.
 In fact, experts tell us that this coastal paradise city is not alone in its water depletion extremity.
 Literally millions of people around the world live without sufficient access to water; over 1 billion people lack water supplies, and another 2.7 billion find it scarce for at least one month of the year.
 A 2014 survey of the world’s 500 largest cities estimates that one in four are in “water stress.”
 In fact, right now, there are 11 major cities on the Blue Planet that are most likely to run out of drinking water4—exactly like Cape Town.
 Those cities are: